 Anthem, Inc. and its affiliates (“Anthem”) are committed to safeguarding the confidential information we receive from our consumers, clients and associates.
 We impose strict standards to maintain the confidentiality of personal information, and we use physical, technological and administrative safeguards to protect it.

 Anthem maintains comprehensive enterprise-wide Privacy, Information Security and Corporate Security programs and policies.
 These efforts are led by its Chief Privacy Officer, Chief Information Security Officer and Chief Security Officer respectively.

 At the heart of these programs are teams of seasoned privacy and security professionals that manage and execute Anthem’s well-established, and dedicated Privacy, Information Security and Corporate Security programs.
-Privacy and information security reports are provided to the Anthem Board of Directors and the Audit Committee has responsibility for the oversight of compliance activities and the Standards of Ethical Business Conduct.
+Privacy and information security reports are provided to the Anthem Board of Directors and the Audit Committee has responsibility for the oversight of compliance activities and the Code of Conduct.

 Anthem has continually evaluated and matured these programs, employing processes and procedures that are well-documented and repeatable.
 Anthem’s Privacy, Information Security and Corporate Security departments:

 - Maintain a cross-functional incident response program to detect and respond to suspected privacy and security events

 - Monitor and routinely assess its programs against both current and pending laws and regulations to ensure that we remain aligned with applicable law including HIPAA, HITECH, GLBA and other state and federal privacy and information security laws

 - Manage a robust and comprehensive suite of policies and procedures to ensure that all Anthem associates (including affiliates and subsidiaries) are informed of and equipped for compliance

 - Partner with relevant business areas to ensure alignment with applicable requirements